10 Easy Moves to Build a Classroom Culture That Works (and Feels Good)

 Let’s retire “I’ll wait…” for good.

-Redirecting with intention is one of the core skills in the Talk Like a Top TEN Teacher™ Toolkit .
-Because we’re not pausing instruction to shame students—we’re teaching expectations the same way we teach math or writing.
+Redirecting with intention is one of the core skills inside the Talk Like a Top TEN Teacher™ Toolkit.

 Try these instead: